 Exploring essential tools of both ethical and malicious hackers alike

 Using tools such as Wget, hackers can browse a website offline, analysing content to reveal hardware, operating systems and contact information.
-Other common methods of passive reconnaissance include advanced google searches, war driving, sifting through information stored on discarded devices, and impersonating users.
+Other common methods of passive reconnaissance include advanced Google searches, sifting through information stored on discarded devices, and impersonating users.

 Penetration testers would likely cover both methods in order to provide a comprehensive overview of an organisation's cyber defences.
 Vulnerabilities are reported, and the organisation will then set out to remedy them.
 Taking into account information gathered, organisations can augment a web application firewall (WAF), the most holistic defence against cyber attacks.
 A strong WAF should be flexible to adapt to an organisation's needs, and secure to protect applications both in the cloud and on-premise.

 Next-generation time series: Forecasting for the real world, not the ideal world